 “There was a guy there who has a gallery in New York who said ‘These are only of vegetables – they couldn’t be any good,’ smiles Sean.
 “That guy should have known, especially being American, about modernism, because those photos were taken in 1900 when you had mainly mawkish, sentimental art, ‘chocolate boxy’ art photos.”

 Sean explains, “It’s like if Lester Piggott or Vincent O’Brien were looking at a yearling with the view that it might win the Derby in two years’ time – they don’t consult books – they know you either have the ‘eye’ or you don’t.”

 “Sean Sexton is a proper collector in the sense that he doesn’t just buy from galleries,” says Hoppen.
 “He is somebody who is on the ground and really turns every stone.
 These are the real collectors who are prepared to dig deep.”

 One of seven boys, Sean describes his humble beginnings.
-“We had no running water and my father ploughed the land with a horse and plough.
+“We had no running water and my father plowed the land with a horse and plow.
 We walked three and a half miles to school without shoes, but we had fifty acres of good land where all the food was grown and, more importantly, we had great parents.

 “I was always an avid reader, and a big influence on me was my schoolteacher, Barney O’Higgins.
 He imbued me with a sense of Irish identity, I suppose, especially Irish history.